szilard/benchm-ml/z-other-tools/README.md

 If your software crashes for the larger size, you need more RAM.
 You can get up to 250GB on EC2.

-If your software still crashes (especially on the smaller size), takes 10x more time to run or provides AUC lower by 0.05 than the above results, then use better software.
+If your software still crashes (especially on the smaller data sizes), it takes 10x more time to run or provides AUC lower by 0.05 than the above results, then use better software.